 Cases where the victim has severe injuries or impact on their quality of life, tend to need higher settlements, especially if they are the driver found less at fault for the wreck.
 Age can also play a factor if the person who sustained the injuries was very young or if they are the surviving family member of the car accident victim who wrongfully lost their life.

 Florida auto accident worth varies from case to case.
 The best way to understand how much your case is worth is to enlist the help of a Port St. Lucie Car Accident Lawyer, who will review your position, evidence, and the other driver’s fault to tell you what you can possibly expect.

 Why Florida Car Accidents are Different than Other Injury Cases

-Florida car accidents are treated differently than other injury cases because Florida is a pure-comparative state.
+Florida car accidents are treated differently than other injury cases because Florida is a modified-comparative state.
 This rule means that everyone involved in a car accident is responsible for some degree of the accident.
 This rule was put in place to reduce lawsuits, but two exceptions can allow victims to step out of the no-fault system: